opentron/opentron/README.md

 2. High performance

    API calls to java-tron nodes often results in CPU timeouts and other "out of resource" related errors.
 This is partly due to java-tron being written in Java, a garbage collected language that runs on a virtual machine.
-OpenRust is written in Rust, a modern compiled language that is increasingly adopted for blockchain and systems development due to its high performance, safety and modern design.
+OpenTron is written in Rust, a modern compiled language that is increasingly adopted for blockchain and systems development due to its high performance, safety and modern design.